 Consecutively, any assumption, condition and requirement shall be stated clearly to facilitate the investigation.

 A full investigation report shall be detailed by the TSE.
-Upon finalization, the TN shall be checked and verified by STSE and/or CAM Manager.
+Upon finalization, the TN shall be checked and verified by STSE and CAM Manager.

 If approved, the TN shall be archived and distributed to relevant parties.
 If not approved, proper definition of assumptions, requirements and conditions shall be re-checked.